carl-walker/paxix/README.md

 ## Quick Start Build
 To build the compiler, you will need autoconf, automake, and libtools

-Once you have those tools installed, follow the standard build process:
+After installing those tools, configure the repository for first use:

 	autoreconf
 	automake --add-missing

+You are now ready to invoke the standard build process:

 	./configure
 	make
 	make check